awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 ```

 Although, in S3 express one zone bucket both file and directory will be shown without the above warning being emitted.

+For more details on how Mountpoint maps S3 object keys to files and directories, see the [semantics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#mapping-s3-object-keys-to-files-and-directories).

 ## Renaming a file/directory